-Side Awning (Optional)
+Side Awning

-The side awning is a standard feature for this unit.
-With this standard awning, the awning side tension rafter is also installed.
+The A & E 9000 side awning is a standard feature for this unit.
 The following instructions will help in extending and retracting the awning.

 EXTENDING

 - 1. Loosen the black locking knob behind each main arm.
 Flip the travel lock latches up.
 IMPORTANT: Failure to loosen the black knobs will prevent the awning from fully retracting. - 2.
 Lift the arm storage locks, located on each of the upper arms, to the unlocked position.
 (Fig. 1) - 3.
 Place the hook end of the provided pull wand over the brake lever and pull downward to the open position.
 (Fig. 2)